-The true trend is defined to be $T'{\rm M}Y$.
-That is, the true trend is the result of applying our trending method if we knew the series of true population values for a sufficiently large number of times before and after the period of interest.
+Let $T_M$ be the matrix which gives trend values for time points in M based on the N data points.
+The true trend for points in the middle of the series is defined to be $T'M Y$ .
+That is, the true trend is the result of applying our trending method to the series of true population values for a sufficiently large number of times before and after the period of interest.